SahaDipto/ECE251_8BITCOMPUTER_DIPTO/README.md

 ## Memory Structure
 ![memory](https://user-images.githubusercontent.com/73661624/168411484-789eac2c-4a5e-4749-b3dc-24fc11a2f668.jpg)

 Our computer utilizes a Harvard architecture memory topology.
 Our read only instruction memory consists of 256 16-bit lines to store commands from our 16 bit opcode and is word addressed.
 Our random access data memory consists of 256 8-bit lines to store data from our 4 8-bit general purpose registers and is byte addressed.
 Both memory arrays are initialized with zeros.
-The instruction memory is designed to be read beginning at 0 from the top and working downwards to 256.
+The instruction memory is designed to be read beginning at 0 from the top and working downwards to address 255.
 This was done to mimick the way in which we read assembly code in LEGV8.

 ## Decoder